urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **matrix**
-  : The array to transpose, which shall be of any type and have a rank of two.
+  : The array to transpose

 ### **Result**